• Archive

 As the face of the organization and as a pastor who preaches at several churches around Kentucky, his impact within the community is evident.

-Jones, 67, grew up in Maysville, and has touched the lives of many others through his generosity.
-He’s saved souls from the streets — and for the greater glory of God.
+Greg, 67, grew up in Maysville, and has touched the lives of many others through his generosity.

 Toby Farrell, 42, of Cincinnati, moved to Maysville and joined the River Outreach Program 11 months ago.
 “If I didn’t find this place, I’d be in a place I didn’t want to be at,” he said.
 “I enjoy the community.
 River Outreach is faith-based and will help you get back on your feet.
 All you have to do is work the program.
 It will work for you if you work at it.”

-Greg Jones exits his car outside the Augusta Trinity Methodist Church.
+Greg exits his car outside the Augusta Trinity Methodist Church.

-Elle Muse is blessed by Pastor Greg Jones before she preaches during a church service at the August Trinity Methodist Church.
-“It’s fulfilling,” Jones said.
+Elle Muse is blessed by Pastor Greg before she preaches during a church service at the August Trinity Methodist Church.
+“It’s fulfilling,” je said.
 “The calling of God on my life, everything that I was groomed to do for God.”

-Adriana Jones, 12, smiles at her father Greg Jones, 67, as he picks her up from the Tom Browning Boys and Girls Club.
+Adriana Jones, 12, smiles at her father, Greg, as he picks her up from the Tom Browning Boys and Girls Club.

 The dog Lily brings joy to the family.

-Greg Jones picks out a suit to wear to church.
-As a pastor, Jones attends many church services around the region.
+Greg picks out a suit to wear to church.
+As a pastor, he attends many church services around the region.

-A photo of Pastor Greg Jones and his wife Stephanie rests in his office at the River Outreach Center.
+A photo of Pastor Greg and his wife, Stephanie, rests in his office at the River Outreach Center.
 Family is everything for Pastor Greg as he serves the community, keeping his arms open to those who are less fortunate.

-Stephanie Jones kisses her husband, Pastor Greg Jones, before he leaves for work.
+Stephanie kisses Pastor Greg Jones before he leaves for work.

-Greg Jones walks to the car with his daughter Adriana.
-“I had polio when I was kid,” Jones said.
+Pastor Greg walks to the car with his daughter, Adriana.
+“I had polio when I was kid,” he said.
 He still feels the impact.

-Greg Jones sits in the living room watching television before attending church service at his home in Maysville.
-Jones appreciates relaxing when he is not handling his duties as the senior pastor at the River Outreach Center.
+Pastor Greg sits in the living room watching television before attending church service at his home.
+He appreciates relaxing when he is not handling his duties as the senior pastor at the River Outreach Center.

 Join Us